Velsipity

 6. Are there any side effects?

 All medicines can have side effects.
 If you do experience any side effects, most of them are minor and temporary.
 However, some side effects may need medical attention.
 Common (less serious) sides effects include headache and dizziness.
 More serious side effects include serious infections (e.g., urinary tract), slow or irregular heartbeat, high blood pressure, low white blood cells disturbance or loss of vision, progressive weakness, clumsiness, memory loss or confusion, severe headache, seizures (fits).
+For more information, including what to do if you have any side effects, see Section 6.
+Are there any side effects? in the full CMI.

 This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
 You can report side effects to your doctor, or directly at www.tga.gov.au/reporting-problems.